C.R.A.Z.Y.: Plot

-Born on Christmas in 1959, Zac is one of four and later five brothers: bookish Christian, rebellious Raymond, sporty, flatulent Antoine and then Yvan.
-He had a special relationship with his father Gervais, but things began to fall apart as Zac's non-masculine ways started to show.
-Their unique relationship officially came to an end when Gervais comes home to find Zac dressed in his mother's clothes.
+Born on Christmas in 1960, Zac is one of four and later five brothers: bookish Christian, rebellious Raymond, sporty, flatulent Antoine and then Yvan.
+He has a special relationship with his father Gervais, but things began to fall apart as Zac's non-masculine ways start to show.
+Their relationship officially ends when Gervais comes home to find Zac dressed in his mother's clothes.
 Ever since then, he "had unwittingly declared war on his father".

 At the Christmas party in 1975, Zac shotguns a joint with his cousin Brigitte's boyfriend Paul, which sparks Zac's attraction.
 His friend Michelle tries to kiss him, but Zac stops her with the excuse of protecting their friendship.
 Later on, he discovers that Brigitte is no longer with Paul.
 In a moment of spontaneity, Zac runs a red light on his motorcycle, only to be struck by a car and hospitalized.
 Zac later learns that Brigitte is back with Paul.

-Zac begins a relationship with Michelle, temporarily relieving Gervais — until he sees Zac stepping out of the car with a male classmate, adjusting his crotch.
+Zac begins a relationship with Michelle, temporarily relieving Gervais—until he sees Zac stepping out of the car with a male classmate, adjusting his crotch.
 Angry, Gervais has Zac see a therapist to "cure" him of his "homosexuality".
-The therapist's conclusion was that Zac made "a subconscious deliberate mistake", intentionally doing it so that Gervais would catch him and find out he was "gay".
+The therapist's conclusion is that Zac made "a subconscious deliberate mistake", intentionally doing it so that Gervais would catch him and find out he was "gay".

 At the Christmas dinner in 1980, Zac and Michelle's relationship has become closer and more physical.
 His brother Christian announces his engagement.
 At Christian's wedding reception, Zac and Paul shotgun a joint outside, but are seen by a guest who thought they were kissing.
 Gervais overhears this gossip, and chaos ensues.
 Gervais confronts Zac in the pouring rain, and Zac admittedly comes out, yelling that while he was not kissing Paul, he wished he had been.
 A sobbing, eavesdropping Michelle runs out of hiding, and Gervais tells Zac to leave.
 Zac flies to Jerusalem.
 Disgusted with himself after a gay sexual escapade, he walks into the desert and collapses in exhaustion.
-A Bedouin, who found Zac, drips water on Zac's face and takes Zac into his care.
+A Bedouin, who finds Zac, drips water on Zac's face and takes Zac into his care.

-Zac returns home to find his second eldest brother hospitalized after a heroin overdose, who dies the next day.
+Zac returns home to find his second eldest brother hospitalized after a heroin overdose; he dies the next day.
 After the funeral, Gervais hugs Zac emotionally.
 Ten years after his brother's death, Zac narrates that Gervais "had become my father once more", even to the point of allowing his lover into his house.